Ice skating vs Rollerblading

 Advantages of ice skating

-Once you begin ice skating, you will realize how much is involved such as pair skating, ice dancing, figure dancing and free skating.
-All this will not only help you forget everything that’s going on outside the room, because it needs total concentration, it will also help in keeping you in shape.
+Once you begin ice skating, you will realize how much is involved such as pair skating, ice dancing, figure dancing, and free skating.
+All this will not only help you forget everything that’s going on outside the room because it needs total concentration, but it will also assist in keeping you in shape.

 It’s also another way of building your confidence because each stage of training means tackling an obstacle, and the better you get, the more confidence you get, and this grows even beyond ice skating.